January: Bad weather in the north leads to Class 25 passenger haulage.

 The month of May saw a dozen Class 31's moved to Longsight, the first allocation of this Class here.
 Ten of Longsight's Class 25's moved elsewhere on the LMR, allowing for withdrawal of further members of the Class.
 In a move to replace the Class 25's on the Northwich - Tunstead ICI limestone trains pairs of Toton Class 20's were used during May.
 To assist this change Springs Branch crews were trained on Class 20's during May, 20181 & 20227 were present at the beginning of May, later replaced by 20211 & 20212.
 The continuing coal miners strike and the ongoing delivery of Class 58's led to many local workings in the North West (and elsewhere) being taken up by the Classes 56 & 58, no doubt having an impact on the use of Classes 25 & 40.
 Despite all this gloomy news the Class 25's had gathered a dedicated enthusiast following, one such group, the Midlands based 'Rat Roadshow' were usually found in various states of dereliction on many Class 25 hauled excursions and scheduled service trains.
 As evidence of their dedication to the cause an un-official headboard was frequently carried by the locomotive, one occasion being May 26th, when 25315/037 worked the 10.10 Aberystwyth - Euston.

 Heavy summer demand for evening travel on the NE/SW route saw the addition of a relief 18.10 York - Birmingham.
 York used whatever power they had available, on Friday June 1st it was the turn of 25145 for the 120 mile jaunt.
 June 9th's 15.20 Manchester - Bristol parcels was powered by 25185, normally a Class 47 turn.
+During the summer a double headed Class 45/46 diagram appeared with the 22.35 Newcastle - Paignton service, with doubleheading westwards from Bristol.
+When it was doubleheaded the combination varied with Class 45/45, 45/47 & 46/47 combinations, and frequently with just a single locomotive.

 The ECML was no stranger to the Class 25's though the use of 25278 on June 13th on a round-trip Newcastle - Durham evening commuter run was!
-The Class 25 had made a morning run from Carlisle to Newcastle covering a DMU turn, Newcastle sent the locomotive back, only to have Carlisle reuse it on a similar afternoon passenger turn, leaving Control at Newcastle no choice but to use it on the Durham service.
+The Class 25 had made a morning run from Carlisle to Newcastle covering a diesel multiple unit turn, Newcastle sent the locomotive back, only to have Carlisle reuse it on a similar afternoon passenger turn, leaving Control at Newcastle no choice but to use it on the Durham service.

-The aging DMU's on the Crewe - Lincoln service, already way beyond their best provided a number of diesel locomotives with additional passenger mileage, either dragging the DMU's or substituting with rakes of coaching stock.
+The aging diesel multiple units on the Crewe - Lincoln service, already way beyond their best provided a number of diesel locomotives with additional passenger mileage, either dragging the DMU's or substituting with rakes of coaching stock.
 Typical of this was 25191 working the 14.20 Crewe - Cleethorpes as far as Derby on June 19th, two days later 25089 made a round trip between Crewe and Derby and for the remainder of the year diesel substitutions would continue, using Classes 20/25/31/47.

 June 16th witnessed 33207 on the 'Birmingham Boomerang' tour, whilst the 10.40 Euston - Aberystwyth featured 25282 & 25322 'Tamworth Castle' from Wolverhampton.
 Also out on the Cambrian line was 25249 & 25303 on the 07.44 Shrewsbury - Aberystwyth and 10.10 return, the next day this pair hauled a Nottingham - Llandudno Town Working Man's Club charter, travelling both ways via Chesterfield & Manchester.
 Further south heavy rain and storms found emu 310054 hit by lightning near Bletchley, damaging the pantograph.
 A following service pushed the emu into Bletchley, however this coupled with the heavy rain and numerous track circuit failures disrupted the WCML timetable for the rest of the day.
 On the Aylesbury line the storms caused a number of minor landslips, interrupting services for several hours.
 25229 assisted the 17.05 St Pancras - Nottingham between Harlington & Leicester, it is not known whether this was storm related.
 June 21st's Tyne Yard - Carlisle Speedlink featured 27059 & 25278, the Class 27 having arrived on the Stranraer Speedlink.
 Three days later 47452 and the 19.50 Aberdeen - Kings Cross sleeper made the headlines following its high speed derailment at Morpeth.
 Fortunately there were no fatalities despite the locomotive and several coaches rolling over, with some coming to rest in the gardens of several residences.
 A TUC Day of Action on June 27th was not widely supported, however the ongoing miners strike and the refusal of train crews to cross picket lines was now starting to impact South Wales steel production, leading to a reduction in the iron ore services.
 The frequent presence of over twenty Class 37's stabled at Severn Tunnel Jct reflected the impact of the loss of coal movements in the South Wales area.